jbyerline/PolyPrint/README.md

     <img src="https://user-images.githubusercontent.com/47374239/150470183-31f4f1fc-9bb5-45f4-ba18-30adfcb87549.png" alt="alternate text">
  </p>

 This project was created by Jacob Byerline.
-Initially it was my final project for my masters degree.
+Initially it was my final project for my master’s degree.
 I have continued adding to it and plan to keep it up to date for as long as I can manage.
 This project is currently in Alpha and will contain a lot of bugs.
 I will do my best to get to them as I can but please be patient and feel free to submit issues and PRs.